Candela Ruggeri

 Candela Ruggeri (born January 22, 1992) is an Argentine model, actress, reality television personality and entrepreneur.

-She is best known for participating for several seasons (2015, 2016, 2021) in the reality show, Dancing for a Dream.
+She is best known for participating for several seasons (2015, 2016, 2021) in the reality show Dancing for a Dream.

 Personal life

 She is the daughter of former soccer player and coach Oscar Ruggeri and Nancy Otero; she and sister of Daiana Ruggeri and the twins of Stephan and Federica Ruggeri.

-She was the partner of Santiago Vázquez, brother of Nicolas Vázquez, with whom she separated after eight years on good terms.
+She was the partner of Santiago Vázquez, brother of Nicolas Vázquez, from whom she separated after eight years on good terms.

-During 2015 she was romantically related to the actor Agustín Sierra.

-As of November 2021 she was in a relationship with Nicolás Maccari.

 Media career

 In 2015 she launched a campaign to enter the Dancing 2015 where she managed to enter, and although she did not reach the final instances, she was considered a revelation.
 Ruggeri was sentenced 5 times where she was always saved by the jury until she was eliminated by Ailen Bechara with her with 46.47% of the telephone vote.

 In December 2015, she joins the theater play Martians in the house with Emilio Disi, Soledad "Solita" Silveyra, Pedro Alfonso, Ergün Demir, Freddy Villarreal, Gladys Florimonte, Luciano El Tirri and Lourdes Sánchez.

 In 2016 she participates again in the Bailando 2016 but this time she participates together with her father, Oscar Ruggeri.
 The Ruggeri were sentenced 6 times, 3 times the jury saved them and 2 the public with 55.61% (eliminating Fernando Carrillo) and 51.21% (eliminating Ernestina Pais).
 They were finally eliminated by Charlotte Caniggia with 44.63% of the public's votes.

 In 2017, she participates in the web series of Telefe, Secretarias starring Luli Torn and Mica Suárez.
 Candela plays Malena, a beautiful, sensual and very nice woman who appears and drives Flor crazy for all the love and attention she receives from Benja (Maxi Espindola).